 Do Frameless Cabinets Provide More Storage?

 They do!
-Since frameless cabinets do not have a face frame, frameless cabinets have 3/4-inch more interior space than your traditional framed kitchen cabinetry.
+Since frameless cabinets do not have a face frame, frameless cabinets have more easily accessible interior space than your traditional framed kitchen cabinetry.

 Are Frameless Cabinets More Expensive?